Hybrid Cloud: What Is It? Do You Need It? And How Do You Do It?

-Again, if you don’t know why you want (or need) a hybrid cloud solution, then rolling one out for the sake of it isn’t going to optimize business.
+Again, if you don’t know why you want (or need) hybrid cloud solutions for small business, then rolling one out for the sake of it isn’t going to optimize business.
 Involve all stakeholders in the assessment of what hybrid cloud implementation is needed.
 You may also like to hire an outside analyst to investigate your best options.

 Choosing a hybrid cloud implementation simply because you already use some of their services

 Tempted to go with AWS for your whole public cloud and AWS Outposts for your hybrid implementation because you use their services for backups already and like it?
 That’s not a good enough reason.
 As before, your needs will dictate which solution is the best for your organisation.
 It may even involve multiple hybrid cloud products and interactions between them.

 This is a definite risk when taking advantage of any public cloud service.
 Double-checking and triple-checking settings for correct configuration will help avoid any potential data leaks.

 What to consider when outsourcing to a partner for hybrid implementation

 When looking to an outsider provider for assistance in your hybrid cloud implementation, you should consider the following: